Please screenshot this page and send it to info@mim-essay.com

 Retaking the GMAT can be useful if:

-• Your GMAT score is well below the Tepper class average of 707
+• Your current GMAT score is well below the Tepper class median of 655

 • Your academic background is not very strong, especially in quantitative subjects